Frequently Asked Questions About Counseling

 TLC seeks to address all your questions and concerns.
-For your convenience, below are the most common questions from my clients and my answers.
-Read the information below to learn more about counseling.
+For your convenience, below are the most common questions.

 A: Counseling, also called psychotherapy or therapy, is the process of talking to a trained professional about a wide range of life challenges: emotional distress, anxiety, family difficulties, mood problems, grief and loss, or relationship problems.
 It can also be used to aid in personal growth and improve the ability to cope with stress and everyday problems.